Malignant Rhabdoid Tumor clinical trials at University of California Health

 This clinical trial is studying two immunotherapy drugs (nivolumab and ipilimumab) given together as a possible treatment for INI1-negative tumors.

-A Phase II, Multicenter Study of the EZH2 Inhibitor Tazemetostat in Adult Subjects With INI1-Negative Tumors or Relapsed/Refractory Synovial Sarcoma
+A Study of Tazemetostat in Adult Participants With Soft Tissue Sarcoma

 Sorry, in progress, not accepting new patients